-- (P1) The schemes must apply on any type of grid: conforming or non conforming, 2D and 3D (or more, see for instance the frameworks of kinetic formulations or financial mathematics), made with control volumes which are only assumed to be polyhedral (the boundary of each control volume is a finite union of subsets of hyperplanes). - (P2) The matrices of the generated linear systems are expected to be sparse, symmetric, positive and definite. - (P3) We wish to be able to prove the convergence of the discrete solution and an associate gradient to the solution of the continuous problem and its gradient with no regularity assumption on the solution of the continuous problem, and to show error estimates if this latter solution is regular enough.
+- (P1) The schemes must apply on any type of grid: conforming or nonconforming, 2D and 3D (or more, see for instance the frameworks of kinetic formulations or financial mathematics), consisting of control volumes which are only assumed to be polyhedral (the boundary of each control volume is a finite union of subsets of hyperplanes). - (P2) The matrices of the linear systems generated are expected to be sparse, symmetric and positive definite. - (P3) We wish to be able to prove the convergence of the family of discrete solutions to the solution of the continuous problem as the mesh size tends to 0, and of the family of associate gradients to the gradient of the solution, with no regularity assumption on the solution of the continuous problem, and to derive error estimates when the analytic solution is regular enough.